The Standard Model effective field theory at work

 where we expanded the logarithm in the latter term.
 This is the master formula for functional one-loop matching, expressing the EFT Lagrangian in terms of \textit{log-type} and \textit{power-type} supertraces.
 These can be evaluated using the covariant derivative expansion as discussed in \cite{Cohen:2020fcu,Fuentes-Martin:2020udw}.
 The main advantage of the functional formalism is that Eq.~\eqref{eq:matching-master-formula} directly yields all generated EFT operators and, unlike the diagrammatic approach, no a~priori knowledge of an operator basis is required.
 However, the Lagrangian obtained by Eq.~\eqref{eq:matching-master-formula} is in a non-minimal form, and redundant operator need to be removed to recover the EFT in a minimal basis.

-A~computation for the $S_1$ example discussed before using functional methods is rather tedious and thus not discussed here.
-However, it is a purely algebraic problem that can be solved by a computer.
+A~computation for the $S_1$ example discussed before using functional methods is rather tedious and thus not discussed here, but further details can be found in \cite{Fuentes-Martin:2020udw,Dedes:2021abc}.\footnote{For the application of the functional matching formalism to other simple BSM theories see, e.g., \cite{Zhang:2021jdf,Li:2022ipc,Liao:2022cwh,Dittmaier:2021fls,Du:2022vso}.} However, it is a purely algebraic problem that can be solved by a computer.
 The Mathematica package \cmd{Matchete} \cite{Fuentes-Martin:2022jrf} is the first tool that fully automatizes the functional one-loop matching.\footnote{Earlier codes such as \cmd{STrEAM} \cite{Cohen:2020qvb} and \cmd{SuperTracer} \cite{Fuentes-Martin:2020udw} allow only to compute the supertraces, but do not perform the full matching computation.
 In particular they do not perform operator reductions on the resulting EFT Lagrangian.
-See also \cmd{MatchingTools} \cite{Criado:2017khh} for a pure tree-level matching implementation.} Also, the diagrammatic one-loop matching technique is automated in the \cmd{MatchMakerEFT} \cite{Carmona:2021xtq} tool.
+See also \cmd{MatchingTools} \cite{Criado:2017khh} for a pure tree-level matching implementation.} Previously, the diagrammatic one-loop matching technique was already automated in the \cmd{MatchMakerEFT} \cite{Carmona:2021xtq} tool.
 This greatly simplifies phenomenological BSM analyses and gives the possibility of validating matching results with different methods.
 Another tool for one-loop matching is \cmd{CoDEx} \cite{DasBakshi:2018vni} using the universal one-loop effective action~(UOLEA) \cite{Drozd:2015rsp,Ellis:2016enq,Ellis:2017jns,Ellis:2020ivx,Kramer:2019fwz}, which is also based on the path integral approach explained above.
 A~more detailed discussion of the UOLEA technique is, however, beyond the scope of this review.